ecosense-au-dk/karibu-tutorial/helloworld.md

 (Describe using the real daemon that is configured using property files).

-Level 2: Pre-Production environment
+Stage 3: Pre-Production environment
 ============

 Pending...

 (Describe setup of clustered RabbitMQ and replica set MongoDB).

-Level 3: Operations in the production environment
+Stage 4: Operations in the production environment
 =============

 Pending...